 Depression treatment technique uses new helmet therapy

-A helmet that delivers electro-magnetic impulses to the brain has shown promise in treating people with depression, Danish researchers have said.
+A helmet that delivers electro-magnetic impulses to the brain has shown promise in treating people with depression, according to Danish researchers.

 About 30% of those with the condition fail to respond to medication or psychological counselling.